meltano/meltano-codespace-ready/README.md

               type: "HASH"
  ```

-Run and view the data again!
+Run and view the data again.
+You run it by calling:

+`meltano run tap-csv hide-ips target-duckdb`

+To view the data again, do:

 `./meltano_tut select_db`